dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

         synthesised approximations of the same instruments.

-    All in all, the terms **OPL**, **AdLib**, and **FM** are used interchangeably in practice, and usually they refer to the exact same thing.
+    All in all, the terms **OPL**, **AdLib**, and **FM** are used interchangeably in practice, and usually, they refer to the exact same thing.